Skip to main content

 • (4) Report the situation to safety@outschool.com.

-In summary, do not allow unknown individuals, unregistered persons, or adult learners into class.
+In summary, do not allow unknown individuals, unregistered persons, or adult learners to enter the class.
 This jeopardizes the safety of your classroom.
-Never share the names of other learners or their parents / legal guardians when attempting to verify, as that information could be used to spoof admittance into the classroom.
+Never share the names of other learners or their parents/ legally authorized guardians when attempting to verify, as this information could be used to spoof admission into the classroom.

 • Ensure that all learners have video enabled, or if they don’t, that you've interacted with them over video at the beginning of each and every class to verify their identity.
 Verifying them can be a quick check-in at the beginning of each class meeting, and you must be able to clearly see the learner’s full face to confirm that they are a child.
-Voice recognition is insufficient and cannot be used instead of live camera verification.
-We encourage learners to enable audio/video throughout the class to create a more social experience for all learners; however, cameras off (after check-in) are not required (some learners feel safer with video off) unless specially included in your class description before enrollment.
+Voice recognition is insufficient and cannot be used as an alternative to live camera verification.
+We encourage learners to enable audio and video throughout the class to create a more social experience for all learners.
+However, having your camera off (after check-in) is not required, as some learners prefer to keep it off for their own safety, unless explicitly stated in your class description before enrollment.
 If a learner enters your classroom and they are unable or unwilling to enable their video, please take the following steps:

 1. Please place them in the waiting room, where you can check back on them in a few minutes.

-2. Tell them you’ll follow up after class if they cannot turn on the camera in the waiting room after some time.
+2. Inform them that you’ll follow up after class if they're unable to turn on the camera in the waiting room within a brief amount of time.

 3. Report this situation to support@outschool.com.

-Finally, all learners must be children between 3 and 18.
-Any adults trying to attend class as students or who contact you through the Outschool platform should immediately be reported to Trust & Safety.
+Finally, all learners must be children between the ages of 3 and 18, unless Outschool has specifically granted them permission to participate.
+Any adults attempting to attend class as students or who contact you through the Outschool platform should be reported to Trust & Safety immediately.

-Parents can listen to class at a “reasonable distance” from their learner (generally off camera except for tech help or extenuating family circumstances) or watch the recording later.
-Parents should be mindful that their learner is a participant and thus not actively engaged in the classroom as a student themselves.
+Parents can listen to the class from a “reasonable distance” (generally off-camera, except for tech help or extenuating family circumstances) or watch the recording later.
+Parents should be mindful that their learner is a participant and, as such, is not actively engaged in the classroom as a student themselves.

-If a safety-related incident occurs during one of your classes or you notice suspicious activity, you should contact Outschool Safety immediately to let us know at safety@outschool.com.
+If a safety-related incident occurs during one of your classes or you notice suspicious activity, please get in touch with Outschool Safety immediately at safety@outschool.com.

 Please note that Outschool Trust and Safety will never attempt to "check-in" from the waiting room.
-If Outschool staff ever needs to enter your classroom due to an emergency, we have overall administrative privileges to access your class directly (though we will always announce ourselves to you when we arrive).
+If Outschool staff need to enter your classroom due to an emergency, we have overall administrative privileges to access your class directly (although we will always announce our presence to you when we arrive).
 Never admit someone from the waiting room who claims or pretends to be Outschool staff; report those situations immediately to Outschool.

 Camera Policy:

 All learners must be visually checked into class on camera (or with a green check) in each and every class.
-However, some learners may turn their cameras off once checked in.
+However, some learners may turn their cameras off once they are checked in.
 Although Outschool does not require cameras to be on past check-in, we encourage all learners to engage with their teachers and classmates by enabling their video for a quality experience.
 While many learners may feel more comfortable with their cameras off, Outschool allows teachers to make classroom rules.
 In some instances, teachers may require cameras to be enabled (for example, for academic needs, teacher preferences, or safety purposes).
-If a teacher does want to require a mandated camera policy for a specific class, it must be clearly listed in the class description and welcome message.
-If a teacher's camera preference mandate is not explicitly mentioned in a class description, learners may turn off their cameras once they check into class.
+If a teacher wishes to implement a mandatory camera policy for a specific class, it must be clearly stated in the class description and welcome message.
+If a teacher's camera preference mandate is not explicitly stated in a class description, learners may turn off their cameras once they have checked into class.

 Safe Curricula:

-If your lesson requires the learners to use any materials that could be potentially dangerous, such as sharp objects in a cooking class, make sure you designate time at the beginning of class to discuss the proper way to use/handle these materials.
-If your class involves a discussion on a topic, such as how to cope with anxiety, that may trigger more serious emotional responses; you should first make sure that your learners are equipped with the right skill set to participate in these conversations.
+If your lesson requires learners to use materials that could be potentially dangerous, such as sharp objects in a cooking class, ensure you designate time at the beginning of class to discuss the proper way to use and handle these materials.
+If your class involves a discussion on a topic, such as how to cope with anxiety, that may trigger more serious emotional responses, you should first make sure that your learners are equipped with the proper skill set to participate in these conversations.
 To set the right expectations for prospective parents / legal guardians, you should also include this specific information or warning in the parental guidance section of the class listing.

 Sensitive topics and zero tolerance for inappropriate classroom behaviors, materials, substances, weapons, etc.:

 For teachers offering classes on any sensitive topic, as defined in our class content policy, you should take extra measures to ensure your learners ' safety.
-Outschool has a zero-tolerance policy for hate speech, displays of threatening behavior with weapons, or use of alcohol/restricted drugs/tobacco products by teachers or learners during an Outschool class.
+Outschool has a zero-tolerance policy for hate speech, displays of threatening behavior with weapons, or the use of alcohol/restricted drugs/tobacco products by teachers or learners during an Outschool class.
 Alcohol, tobacco, drugs of any kind, firearms, and pornographic materials should never be used or promoted in a classroom and are subject to immediate removal from the platform.
-Even discussions of such topics or approved use of knives (like in a cooking class) or chemicals (like in a science class), mature reading materials, or discussion topics should be fully disclosed in a parental guidance section of a class description.
+Even discussions of such topics, as well as the approved use of knives (such as in a cooking class) or chemicals (such as in a science class), mature reading materials, or sensitive discussion topics, should be fully disclosed in the parental guidance section of a class description.
 We also encourage you to take the time to anticipate potential issues that may arise proactively.
-This could range from emotionally difficult topics you might discuss as a part of the lesson to follow-up questions your learners may have.
+This could range from emotionally complex topics that you might discuss as part of the lesson to follow-up questions that your learners may have.

 Counseling is not allowed on Outschool.
 To ensure learner safety, discussions related to personal mental health issues - like depression, suicide, or abuse - are not permitted on our platform.
 If a learner initiates a conversation about a sensitive topic, please gently explain that Outschool classes are inappropriate for these discussions and redirect your learners to a new topic.
-You should also follow up with the parents/legal guardians as needed.
-If you think the matter requires more attention, please email safety@outschool.com so our team can document the incident and provide insights into how to manage the situation.
+You should also follow up with parents or legal guardians as needed.
+If you believe the matter requires further attention, please email safety@outschool.com so our team can document the incident and provide guidance on how to manage the situation.

 Learner Behavior Issues: